Select your base

 You can find out more about our boat hires, cruise guides and waterways maps on our canal boat holiday base information pages for canal boat holidays in Wales.

-Feats of Engineering on the Llangollen
+Engineering landmarks of the Llangollen Canal

 Chirk Aqueduct